cadet/CADET-SMB/README.md

 Regarding the installation of SMB,

-* Make a directory, say, simulatedMovingBed, under the directory of the CADET;
+* Make a directory, simulatedMovingBed, under the directory of the CADET;
-* Unzip the archive to the new directory, in my case simulatedMovingBed;
+* Unzip the archive to the new directory, simulatedMovingBed;
-* Change the directory to simulatedMovingBed and run simulatedMovingBed.m.
+* Change the directory to simulatedMovingBed
+* For the forward simulation, copy one getParameter routine from the examples/Forward to the directory of simulatedMovingBed, and change the name to getParameters.m; Then run the routine, simulatedMovingBed.m.
+* For the optimization case, copy one getParameter routine from the examples/Optimization to the directory of simulatedMovingBed, and also change the name to getParameters.m; Then run the routine, SMBOptimization.m.

 # Demenstration

 As for the several demonstrated cases in the examples repository are both laboratory cases.

-While the four-column case is from the paper http://www.sciencedirect.com/science/article/pii/S009813540600192X , and the eight-column case is from the paper http://www.sciencedirect.com/science/article/pii/S0959152401000051.
-But the data of case for the ternary components in binary separation is totally fake, which is extended from the eight-column case.
-The five-column case for the ternary separation is from the paper, http://www.sciencedirect.com/science/article/pii/S002196731101363X.
+* While the four-column case is from the paper http://www.sciencedirect.com/science/article/pii/S009813540600192X;
+* and the eight-column case is from the paper http://www.sciencedirect.com/science/article/pii/S0959152401000051;
+* But the data of case for the ternary components in binary separation is totally fake, which is extended from the eight-column case;
+* The five-column case for the ternary separation is from the paper, http://www.sciencedirect.com/science/article/pii/S002196731101363X;
+* The ten-column case for the ternary separation is from the paper, http://www.sciencedirect.com/science/article/pii/S0009250904007742.

-You can directly use the demonstration cases by coping it from the examples directory into the Forward/Optimization directory, then changing the file name to getParameters.m.
+You can directly use the demonstration cases by coping it from the examples directory into the simulatedMovingBed directory, then changing the file name to getParameters.m.

 You can also write your own parameter routines by refering the getParameters.m.